 - Turning the mixer back down to a slow speed, sprinkle in the remaining ½ of the powdered sugar.
 Once it has mixed in, increase the mixer speed back to medium high speed and beat for 2-3 minutes.

-- Again turning the mixer back down to a slow speed, slowly stir in ½ TBSP of the milk or cream.
+- Again turning the mixer back down to a slow speed, slowly stir in ½ tablespoon of the milk or cream.
 Beat the icing again to make sure the milk is combined.
-If it is too thick or stiff, add in another ½ TBSP of milk or cream.
+If it is too thick or stiff, add in another ½ tablespoon of milk or cream.
 Do this until you get the consistency you are aiming for.
 Remember- you can always add more liquid to soften the icing, but you can't take the liquid away!

 - Use the frosting to ice your favorite cupcakes, quick breads, or cookies!
 If piping or icing a double 9 inch layer cake, double the recipe to ensure you have enough icing.
 You can always refrigerate any extra!

 - Enjoy!
 Leave a comment and let me know what you think!

 Thanks for stopping by today!
 I hope you are having a wonderful fall!